Safety before Climbing in Grimeton

 Age, weight and size limits.

-The lower age limit for the Climbing Shift is 16.
+The age limit for the Climbing Shift is 15 years.
 Young people under the age of 18 must have a responsible adult with them on site.
 Each responsible adult can be responsible for a maximum of three young people.

 The minimum weight is 50 kg and the maximum weight is 120 kg.